ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Machine-Dependent Parameters
 -------------------------------
 These parameters vary depending on machine.
-On `Level 1 and 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, the appropriate values for each machine can be viewed in the ``ush/machine/<platform>.sh`` scripts.
+On :srw-wiki:`Level 1 and 2 <Supported-Platforms-and-Compilers>` systems, the appropriate values for each machine can be viewed in the ``ush/machine/<platform>.sh`` scripts.
 To specify a value other than the default, add these variables and the desired value in the ``config.yaml`` file so that they override the ``config_defaults.yaml`` and machine default values.

 ``PARTITION_DEFAULT``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., when ``SCHED: "slurm"``).
 This is the default partition to which Slurm submits workflow tasks.
 If the task's ``PARTITION_HPSS`` or ``PARTITION_FCST`` (see below) parameters are **not** specified, the task will be submitted to the default partition indicated in the ``PARTITION_DEFAULT`` variable.
 If this value is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
 Options are machine-dependent and include: ``""`` | ``"hera"`` | ``"normal"`` | ``"orion"`` | ``"sjet"`` | ``"vjet"`` | ``"kjet"`` | ``"xjet"`` | ``"workq"``